By Suzie Rodriguez

 Visit North Sonoma Mountain Regional Park and Open Space Preserve

-Located in Santa Rosa adjacent to Spring Lake Regional Park and the northern edge of Sonoma Valley, Trione-Annadel State Park offers perhaps the most exceptional mountain biking in Sonoma County.
+Trione-Annadel State Park offers perhaps the most exceptional mountain biking in Sonoma County.
+Located in Santa Rosa adjacent and the northern edge of Sonoma Valley, Annadel offers mountain cyclists a unique opportunity, in one ride, to experience three parks operated by different entities.
+Start in Howarth Park (city of Santa Rosa) and ride through Spring Lake (regional) and continue into Annadel (state).
 Forty miles of trails take you up steep climbs and down sharp descents while traversing beautiful forests, oak woodlands, and grasslands.
 Trione-Annadel is so popular with mountain bikers that it has its own race, the Annadel Classic (Aug.
-13, 2017), and its own Meetup group, which you are welcome to join.
+13, 2017), and its own meetup group, which you are welcome to join.
 The park has multiple entry points, including from connecting trails within Spring Lake.
 The park's official entrance is at 6201 Channel Dr., Santa Rosa.

-Parking in the Sonoma County Regional Parks is $7 or free for Regional Parks members.
+Parking in Sonoma County Regional Parks is $7 or free for Regional Parks members.